ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <td>
     <p>`C_GenerateKey` generates a secret key or set of domain parameters, creating a new object. `hSession` is the session's handle; `pMechanism` points to the generation mechanism; `pTemplate` points to the template for the new key or set of domain parameters; `ulCount` is the number of attributes in the template; `phKey` points to the location that receives the handle of the new key or set of domain parameters.</p>
     <p>If the generation mechanism is for domain parameter generation, the `CKA_CLASS` attribute will have the value `CKO_DOMAIN_PARAMETERS`; otherwise, it will have the value `CKO_SECRET_KEY`.</p>
     <p>Since the type of key or domain parameters to be generated is implicit in the generation mechanism, the template does not need to supply a key type.
-If it does supply a key type which is inconsistent with the generation mechanism, `C_GenerateKey` fails and returns the error code `CKR_TEMPLATE_INCONSISTENT`.
+If it does supply a key type that is inconsistent with the generation mechanism, `C_GenerateKey` fails and returns the error code `CKR_TEMPLATE_INCONSISTENT`.
 The `CKA_CLASS` attribute is treated similarly.</p>
     <p>If a call to `C_GenerateKey` cannot support the precise template supplied to it, it will fail and return without creating an object.</p>
     <p>The object created by a successful call to `C_GenerateKey` will have its `CKA_LOCAL` attribute set to `CK_TRUE`.</p>
     </td>